-12. CUSTOMER SERVICE
+11. CUSTOMER SERVICE

-If your HydroScat needs to be returned to HOBI Labs for repair, maintenance or calibration, contact HOBI Labs customer service (service@hobilabs.com, or call the main office, or go to the support section at www.hobilabs.com) with the following information at hand:
+If your HydroScat-6 needs to be returned to HOBI Labs for repair, maintenance or calibration, contact HOBI Labs customer service (service@hobilabs.com, or go to the support section at www.hobilabs.com) with the following information at hand:

 - Instrument Serial Number

 - Reason for return

 - Method of return (Federal Express, United Parcel Service, etc.)

 - Point of contact

-- Date needed (standard turnaround is three weeks)
+- Date needed

 - Delivery address